gazliddon/personalblog/contents/misc/2013-05-19-clojure-noodlings.md

 ## Achieve More / Write Less
 The thing I've found interesting is the more work you do, the more idiomatic and elegant the code gets then the more you source shrinks by.

 This was cool.
-I had an array of arrays that represented a bunch of x,y co-ordinates, something like this:
+I had an array of arrays that represented a bunch of [x, y] co-ordinates, something like this:

 <pre class='prettyprint lang-clj'>
 (def xy-pairs [